 Address: 77 Borough High St, London SE1 1NH

-Located in the heart of Southwark, The George Inn is a timeless gem dating back to the 17th century.
+When looking to discover old pubs in London, head to the heart of Southwark.
+The George Inn is a timeless gem dating back to the 17th century.

 With its cozy wooden interiors and cobbled courtyard, this pub radiates old-world charm.
 It was a favourite haunt of literary giants such as William Shakespeare, Dr Johnson and Charles Dickens.
 The George Inn, which was immortalised in Dicken’s Little Dorrit, is the last surviving galleried pub and London’s last coaching inn.

 Today, visitors can enjoy a wide selection of ales, and hearty pub grub, and live music.

 The Spaniards Inn

 Address: Spaniards Rd, Hampstead, London NW3 7JJ

 Nestled in the middle of the picturesque Hampstead Heath, The Spaniards Inn stands as one of London’s oldest pubs established in 1585.

 It has functioned as inspiration for authors like Bram Stoker and Charles Dickens.
 For lovers of Hampstead’s wild beauty, there is nothing better than ending an afternoon in this pub which is beloved amongst the old pubs in London.